divalentino/VBFHZZBDTStudies13TeV/README.md

-Code porfolio demonstrating script and code written for the ATLAS multivariate VBF H -> ZZ* -> 4l analysis.
-See documentation in 'vbf_hzz_bdt_studies.pdf' for more details.
+o the Code porfolio demonstrating scripts and code written for the ATLAS multivariate VBF H -> ZZ* -> 4l analysis.
+See alsdocumentation in 'vbf_hzz_bdt_studies.pdf' for more details.